 5 Ways to Create a Winning Business Partnership and Agreement

-According to the Small Business Administration (SBA), over 70 percent of all small businesses are sole proprietors.
+According to the Small Business Administration (SBA), over 70% of all small businesses are owned by one person—a sole proprietorship.
 Despite the numbers, greater rewards may result if you form a business partnership with an individual who complements you both personally and professionally.
-Partnerships offer more freedom for the owners to take time off and afford partners the opportunity to share tasks.
-With two people running the show, there's also the potential to earn greater profits.
-To ensure that your partnership runs like a well-oiled machine, consider the following before you form a business partnership:

 Have the Same Vision